 If you're looking to create a beautiful outdoor space, hardscaping is an essential part of the process.
 But how do you plan a hardscaping project?
 A professional landscape designer starts with a study of the property and a topographic map, and then usually creates a series of conceptual sketches, preliminary elevations and final representations as their vision evolves and crystallizes.
 When planning your hardscaping, it's important to think about who will use your garden and how they will use it.
 Will children use your garden?
 Do you have pets?
 Are you hoping to use your patio for outdoor entertainment?
-Remember that you can create different spaces for different uses in your landscape using strategic plantations and hard landscapes.
-Walkways can be used to move people from one area to another.
+You can create different spaces for different uses in your landscape using strategic plantations and hardscapes.

-Don't forget the floor plan (including how smaller plants will be grouped and organized, as well as groundcovers and hard landscapes).It's important to work with what you have (talk about a good life lesson in general) when you're planning your tough landscaping.
-In fact, if you're not hiring a professional to plan your difficult situation, budgeting is even more important.
-To achieve this, planning your hard landscape requires thinking about your outer space as a whole, not as disparate parts.
-Even if you decide not to hire a professional landscaper (we'll talk about this in a minute), a little advance planning will save you a lot of time, money, and heartache.
+Don't forget the floor plan (including how smaller plants will be grouped and organized, as well as groundcovers and hard landscapes).It's important to work with what you have when you're planning your hardscaping.
+In fact, if you're not hiring a professional to plan your project, budgeting is even more important.
+To achieve this, planning your hardscape requires thinking about your outdoor space as a whole, not as disparate parts.
+Even if you decide not to hire a professional landscaper, a little advance planning will save you a lot of time, money, and heartache.
 Once your garden is inside, it won't go anywhere.